The climate in climate economics: CDICE - re-calibrating the climate of DICE

+A reservoir-based carbon cycle model has the advantage that the total amount of carbon is preserved.
+In particular, carbon leaving the atmospheric reservoir is still present in another reservoir, notably the ocean, in the case of DICE.
+From there, it may continue to play a role for the climate system at some point in time.
+This capability of a reservoir-based approach is especially interesting with regard to strong mitigation scenarios, where the amount of carbon currently being stored in the (upper) ocean is likely to affect the carbon uptake capability of the ocean as emissions decline~\citep{ridge-mckinley:21}.
+For the same reason, it seems questionable whether yet simpler climate models without any reservoirs - an example of such a model may be the approximately linear relationship between cumulative carbon emissions and global mean temperature - are able to properly cope with strong mitigation scenarios.

 In summary, the emission-based global mean temperature evolution from 1850 to 2100 as modeled by either DICE-2016 or CDICE lies, despite the models' simple functional form, well within the range of CMIP5 results for most RCPs.
 For DICE-2016, this finding is noteworthy as the model, in contrast to CDICE, clearly fails more idealized tests (instantaneous quadrupling of CO2 and 100 GtC pulse).
-Noteworthy also is the challenge posed to either DICE-2016 or CDICE by the strong mitigation scenario RCP2.6: CDICE struggles and DICE-2016 clearly fails, and clearly warms far too much towards 2100.
+Moreover, it is deceiving, as compensating errors play an important role in DICE-2016.
+Noteworthy also is the challenge posed to either DICE-2016 or CDICE by the strong mitigation scenario RCP2.6: CDICE struggles, and DICE-2016 clearly fails and clearly warms far too much towards 2100.
 As already noted by~\citet{Traeger2014}, such strong mitigation scenarios excessively challenge the models' functional form.